holbs/MEM/README.md

-# Intune
+# MEM
-PowerShell scripts for use with Microsoft Intune, including customisations, security baselines, custom compliance policies, and scripts to uninstall software
+PowerShell scripts for use with ConfigMgr, and Intune.
+Scripts include customisations, security baselines, custom compliance policies, and scripts to uninstall software